 6. Consequences of Less Frequent Collection

 Absent the ASJ, BJS would be able to provide information on jail population movements only intermittently through its periodic censuses of jails.
-BJS conducts censuses of jails periodically (about every 6 to 7 years) primarily for the purposes of obtaining frame and jail operations information such as staffing and expenditures.
+BJS conducts censuses of jails periodically (about every 5 to 6 years) primarily for the purposes of obtaining frame and jail operations information such as staffing and expenditures.
 BJS completed the most recent census in 2006, but as demonstrated through the ASJ, absent annual data on jail population movements, BJS would not have been in the position to detect the slowing of the jail inmate population growth during the latter part of the current decade or the decrease in jail populations that occurred between 2009 and 2011.

 Further, as the primary purpose of the jail censuses is to develop frame information used for the ASJ and for BJS jail inmate surveys, utilizing the jail censuses to obtain data collected through ASJ and SJIC would likely harm participation in the censuses.
 Moreover, through its Annual Survey of Jails and Survey of Jails in Indian County, BJS is able to provide annual, nationally-representative data on jail population movements.
 Less frequent collection would preclude BJS from tracking changes in the prevalence of the correctional population nationwide (the 1 in 34 statistic cited earlier).
 More importantly, it would preclude BJS from identifying changes in jail inmate populations in the inter-census years.
 For example, using ASJ data, BJS has been able to document declines in jail population since 2009 and the impact of the Public Safety Realignment policy on California jails population since 2011.
-At the same time, BJS has documented important changes in components of the jail population—such as the number of non-US citizens, the number held for other authorities, and the expansion of jail capacity that has kept pace with jail population growth. s
+At the same time, BJS has documented important changes in components of the jail population—such as the number of non-US citizens, the number held for other authorities, and the expansion of jail capacity that has kept pace with jail population growth.

+Because of limited resources and budgetary considerations, the current ASJ panel has been utilized longer than the traditional 5 to 6 years.
+BJS plans to keep the current panel of jail jurisdictions in the sample until completion of the 2014 Annual Survey Jails.
+BJS plans to conduct a Census of Jails for yearend 2013.
+This new Census will be used to design and draw a new sample for ASJ.
+BJS expects to use the new sample for the 2015 ASJ.

 7. Special Circumstances